 When a person who is addicted to alcohol continues to drink to avoid these and other symptoms, his or her alcohol use disorder can get much worse and become potentially life-threatening.
 His or her situation can also be worsened if he or she goes back and forth between using and not using.
 This dangerous cycle of drinking and not drinking without coming to any clear resolution can lead to accidental overdose, as the body goes haywire trying to adjust to the constantly varying levels of alcohol that are being consumed.
 However, with professional help, the symptoms experienced can not only be managed but can also be mitigated to a large degree.

-The symptoms listed above are extremely common in anyone who has developed a dependency to alcohol and then stops using suddenly or dramatically decreases how much he or she drinks.
+The symptoms listed above are extremely common in anyone who has developed a dependency on alcohol and then stops using suddenly or dramatically decreases how much he or she drinks.
 These symptoms can begin within a few hours after one’s last drink and continue for up to one full week.
 And while alcohol withdrawal symptoms do not seem that distressing to those who are not dependent on this substance, those who have to go through this process often share a different opinion, which is one of the main reasons why thousands of people continue to drink instead of getting help.
-However, continuing to abuse alcohol will lead to nothing but a dead end (quite literally).
+However, continuing to abuse alcohol will lead to nothing but a dead-end (quite literally).
 Getting help and detoxing, while seemingly distressing, can be a life-saver, but only if done in the care of medical professionals.

 Unlike other addictive substances like opioids, cocaine, or meth, detoxing from alcohol can be deadly if the appropriate supports are not obtained.
 This is because both seizures and delirium tremens (DTs) (which can produce hallucinations and uncontrollable shaking) can occur and jeopardize one’s wellbeing.
 Additionally, increased heart rate and high blood pressure can develop, both of which can increase one’s risk for seizures, stroke, and heart arrhythmia.
 Anyone who has ever attempted to stop drinking on their own and who have experienced DTs or any of these other potentially fatal symptoms knows just how frightening of an experience detoxing from alcohol can be.
-But, by seeking help through 12 Keys Florida alcohol detox center, you can eliminate your risk of suffering severe physical consequences including death just by connecting with medical and mental health professionals who can supervise your health at this time.
+But, by seeking help through 12 Keys in Florida alcohol detox center, you can eliminate your risk of suffering severe physical consequences including death just by connecting with medical and mental health professionals who can supervise your health at this time.

 At Florida alcohol detox center, there is no doubt that you will receive everything that you need to complete detox successfully.
 Not only will you benefit from professional attention and support, but you can also benefit significantly from medications that can help make detox much more comfortable.